 You’ll save in these areas: impulse buys, driving around, your time

 Step two: simplify like Steve

-Steve Jobs, CEO of Apple is famous for wearing a black turtleneck and blue jeans—every day.
+Steve Jobs, CEO of Apple, was famous for wearing a black turtleneck and blue jeans—every day.

 Why?
 He knew that making a bunch of unimportant little decisions takes away from your ability to make more important decisions.

 Try boiling your menu down to very simple, healthy foods like this: eggs for breakfast, and meats and veggies for lunch and dinner.